python-telegram-bot/python-telegram-bot/docs/source/stability_policy.rst

 .. important::

     This stability policy is in place since version NEXT.VERSION.
-    While also earlier version of ``python-telegram-bot`` had stable interfaces, they had no explicit stability policy and hence did not follow the rules outlined below in all details.
+    While earlier versions of ``python-telegram-bot`` also had stable interfaces, they had no explicit stability policy and hence did not follow the rules outlined below in all detail.
     Please also refer to the :ref:`changelog <changelog>`.

 .. caution::